Pharmacogenetic-Guided Antidepressant Prescribing in Adolescents

 Background

-Fluoxetine is the first-line medication for adolescent depression, with five other selective serotonin reuptake inhibitors (SSRIs) recommended for consideration if fluoxetine is ineffective or not tolerable.
-The Guidelines for Adolescent Depression in Primary Care (GLAD-PC) outlines the management of these medications.
-However, GLAD-PC does not account for metabolism phenotype, which can lead to variability in efficacy and tolerability.
+SSRIs are the first-line medication for adolescent depression and anxiety.
+Clinical practice guidelines for adolescent depression and anxiety outline the management of these medications.
+However, these guidelines does not account for variation in SSRI metabolism, which can lead to differneces in efficacy and tolerability.
 Pharmacogenetic (PGx) testing identifies metabolism phenotype and may decrease trial-and-error time in prescribing.

 Research Question

-Is PGx-guided prescribing superior to GLAD-PC prescribing for achieving remission after 12 weeks in depressed adolescents?
+Is PGx-guided prescribing superior to clinical guideline-informed prescribing for achieving remission after 12 weeks in adolescents with depression or anxiety?

 Trial Overview

-This triple-blind randomized controlled trial will enrol 452 adolescents aged 12–17 years with moderate to severe depression who have not responded to fluoxetine treatment.
-Participants will be allocated on a 1:1 ratio for their physician to receive either PGx-guided or GLAD-PC prescribing recommendations for alternate SSRIs.
-Patient-reported outcome data including depressive symptoms, role functioning, medication adherence, and adverse drug reactions and side effects will be collected at 4, 8, and 12 weeks.
+This triple-blind randomized controlled trial will enrol 452 adolescents aged 12–17 years with moderate to severe depression or anxiety who have not responded to antidepressant treatment.
+Participants will be allocated on a 1:1 ratio for their physician to receive either PGx-guided or clinical guideline prescribing recommendations for antidepressants.
+Patient-reported outcome data including depressive and anxiety symptoms, role functioning, medication adherence, and adverse drug reactions and side effects will be collected at 4, 8, and 12 weeks.

 Team